arkency/posts/posts/2015-03-01-how-to-get-anything-done.md

 You might even start to believe that you are not helping anyone according to some random internet comments.
-But then one year after a not-much-noticed blogpost, someone writes you an email to say _thank you_ and asks a very good question regarding the topic.
+But then one year after a not-much-noticed blogpost, someone writes you an email to say _thank you_ and ask a very good question regarding the topic.

 Remember, **most of posts that were helpful to your readers won't get a retweet, comment or upvote**.
 I don't jump quickly myself into saying